-From Wednesday 11 September 2019 you can apply for your child's school place online.
+From Thursday 9 September 2021 you can apply for your child's school place online.
 You can only apply online to the authority where you live.
 Only North Tyneside residents can apply using the North Tyneside online system.
+If you want to apply for schools not in North Tyneside you must apply through North Tyneside.